sd17spring/sd17spring.github.io/_pages/git-help.md

 ## How to merge one branch into another

-Let's say that you've been working on a branch called 'dev' and you have also been modifying the 'master' branch.
-You want to merge your changes in the 'master' branch into the 'dev' branch, so that your 'dev' branch is up to date.
-What you want to do is first get into the 'dev' branch, then:
+Let's say that you've been working on a branch called `dev` and you have also been modifying the `master` branch.
+You want to merge your changes in the `master` branch into the `dev` branch, so that your `dev` branch is up to date.
+What you want to do is first get into the `dev` branch, then:

 ```bash
 $ git fetch origin